-Give students a chance to notice and wonder at the examples of equations.
+Then, move on to the opening page in Part 5, and give students a chance to notice and wonder at the examples of equations.
 They should notice that while all of them have an equal sign, they do not all have a single 'answer' on the right side.
 Allow students to share what they think about this.
-Then read the page to clarify the meaning of the equal sign.
+Then go on to the next page to clarify the meaning of the equal sign.